AlexOrlek/ATCG/README.md

 * Complete metagenomes (e.g. sets of bacterial plasmids, where each set comprises plasmids from a single bacterial isolate)
 * Incomplete genome/metagenome sequences (or a combination of complete/incomplete sequences).
 Incomplete sequences (contigs or scaffolds) must be affiliated to a known genome or metagenome and this affiliation is indicated in the sequence's FASTA header (see [Quick start](#quick-start))

+ATCG is appropriate if you want to:
+* Compare sequences in terms of overall relatedness metrics (genome-genome distances, percentage identity, coverage breadth)
+* Compare sequences in terms of their structural similarity (using the breakpoint distance metric; see [Henz et al. 2004](https://www.ncbi.nlm.nih.gov/pubmed/15166018))

+ATCG is __not__ appropriate if you want to:
+* Analyse many large genomes - alignment-based approaches are too time-consuming for this (instead, use locus-based typing methods such as [MLST](https://pubmlst.org/general.shtml) OR alignment-free comparative genomic tools such as [FastANI](https://github.com/ParBLiSS/FastANI))
+* Visualise a whole-genome multiple alignment (instead, use [progressiveMauve](http://darlinglab.org/mauve/user-guide/progressivemauve.html) or similar tool)

 # Requirements